CPetrevski/01-hw-code-refractor/README.md

 Checked all links working.

-Have added comments to show what changes were made in the REPO
+Have added comments to show what changes were made in the REPO.

+Have tested website and comited final changes.